 Functions of the Senate

-- To represent the counties, and derves to protect the interests of the people in the counties and the county governments.
+1. To represent the counties, and serves to protect the interests of the people in the counties and the county governments.

-- To participate in the law-making function of parliament by considering, debating and approving bills concerning counties.
+2. To participate in the law-making function of Parliament by considering, debating and approving Bills concerning counties.